jasperan/pytorch-tensorflow/2_working_with_data_in_pytorch.md

 - We have artificial neurons called perceptrons
 - A perceptron, just like a neuron would, connects with other neurons through axons (which in NNs are called **configurations**) to transmit data bilaterally

-In NNs, perceptrons are composed of a series of inputs and produce an output.
-So, at least, we'll always have one input layer and one output layer; it's up to us programmers to decide how these layers communicate and in which order.
+In NNs, perceptrons are composed of a series of inputs to produce an output.
+So we'll always have one input layer and one output layer; it's up to us programmers to decide how these layers communicate and in which order.

 There are two types of neural networks:
-- Feedforward NNs: data moves from the input layer to the output layer (through hidden layers or not, depends on the problem); and by the time data reaches the output layer, the NN has completed its job.
+- Feedforward NNs: data moves from the input layer to the output layer (through hidden layers or not, it depends on the problem); and by the time data reaches the output layer, the NN has completed its job.
 - Recurrent NNs: data doesn't stop at the output layer.
 Rather than doing so, it feeds again into previously-traversed layers recurrently, performing a specified number of cycles
     It's important to note that calculating gradients is based on [the chain rule](https://tutorial.math.lamar.edu/classes/calcI/ChainRule.aspx), which requires a bit of background in advanced mathematics.
 However, PyTorch has been kind enough to implement their own "automatic gradient calculator", called __autograd__, which does most of the mathematical work automatically.
 We'll talk more about this technique called [automatic differentiation](https://blog.paperspace.com/pytorch-101-understanding-graphs-and-automatic-differentiation/) later.